A Beginner’s Guide to Forex Trading in India

 Study the market movements well and pick a position.
 Forecasting currency movements is an important part of forex trading.
-Suppose you see INR strengthening against USD, you might wish to buy it for profits.
-But, you will likely take losses if your predictions turn out to be wrong.
+Suppose you see INR strengthening against USD, you might wish to buy it to make profits.

 It is important to keep in mind that successful forex trading requires knowledge and experience, both of which traders gain over time.

 What are the Forex Trading Strategies Used by Traders?